Implementing Optional Update Functionality in ASP.NET Core Web API

 if (requiredAttribute != null && !schema.Required.Contains(newKey)) {

-// Added this line, Swagger will show it as required, but it won't be possible to handle the case where no value is provided
+// Added this line, Swagger will show it as required, but then it cannot handle the scenario where no value is filled

 //mediaType.Schema.Required.Add(newKey);